z-bj/Le-Marseillais/README.md

 # Le Marseillais

- We will start here with a mockup and try to create the corresponding CSS as close as possible to the original mockup.
+ I will start here with a mockup and try to create the corresponding CSS as close as possible to the original mockup.

 ## Screenshots